Sea turtles are graceful salt-water reptiles, well adapted to the

 this writer visited the turtle sanctuary, attendant Armando Hernandez explained that CDPRE

-through private donations, and it is very much in need of additional benefactors to keep
+donate both time and money, and it is very much in need of additional

 An